DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-In this case, an attempt to download a local file will generate an exception.
+In this case, an attempt to download a local file generates an exception.

 See the example project's [DownloadingFiles/DownloadFileFromUrl.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/DownloadingFiles/DownloadFileFromUrl.aspx.cs) file.